imahmedmunir/Complete-Beginner-TryHackMe/Cryptography/Password Attacks/Task 1-5: Offline Attacks.md

 # Link on TryhackeMe: [Password Attacks](https://tryhackme.com/r/room/passwordattacks)

-## This room belongs to read teaming > initial Access > on TryHackMe
+## This room belongs to red teaming > initial Access > on TryHackMe

 ## Task -1 : Only Reading